-All first semester transfer students are automatically enrolled in the Transfer Student Network and will receive an e-mail each month from a Transfer Insider.
-An Insider will e-mail you each month during your first semester to share their own experiences, highlight campus resources, and invite you to attend a Coffee Chat!
-These are the one-on-one meetings mentioned above.
-A Coffee Chat is a great opportunity to talk with a Transfer Insider about their experiences.
+All first semester transfer students will automatically receive Transfer Student Network communications and event invitations.
+One-on-one Coffee Chats are a great opportunity to talk with a Transfer Insider about their experiences.
 They can answer your questions, give advice, or point you to a campus resource.
 Connect with them while enjoying a free Starbucks drink - courtesy of OTE!

 Get to know our Transfer Insiders!

-Aislinn Hernandez: Hello!
+Aislinn Hernandez: Hi there!
 I transferred from Augustana University in Sioux Falls, SD in the Fall of 2017.
-I am majoring in Sociology of Law, Criminology, and Deviance.
-I am currently involved in the Leadership Minor, and the Leaders in Transition Living Learning Community (LLC).
+I am majoring in Sociology of Law, Criminology, and Deviance in CLA.
+When I came to campus, I became involved in the Leadership Minor, and the Leaders in Transition Living Learning Community (LLC).
 The LLC emphasized the Leadership Minor to be a small, tight-knit community, and that's exactly what I was looking for.
-Thanks to those within the Minor I have found a slight push to try new activities, and I'll be doing an internship this summer in San Francisco.
-I hope to be more involved on campus and helping other transfer students transition but networking and making connections has made an enormous difference in my interactions on campus.
+Being a part of a smaller community made the campus feel less overwhelming.
+I also was involved in Greek Life which also allowed me to meet a diverse group of people.
+Networking and making connections have made an enormous difference in my interactions on campus.
+I love to try out new coffee shops around the Twin Cities area and attend concerts or sporting events, and that has helped my transition in adjusting to a larger city.
 A piece of advice I have is to branch out!
 You don't have to try something new every day or every week but try new things once in a while.
 You'll be surprised at how many events are regularly occurring, and if you don't like it, at least there's usually free food to make up for it!
 New activities allow you to experiment and establish a greater sense of what you're interested in.
 By far, the best part is meeting new people and making new friends.